techiediaries/blog/_posts/2017-04-04-server-side-swift-app-with-vapor-and-droplet.markdown

 ### MySQL installation

-Let's make the database integration with [MySQL](https://www.mysql.com/).
+Let's connect our application to [MySQL](https://www.mysql.com/).
 First of all, it's necessary to install MySQL and start it.

-On Linux:
+On Linux, we can issue the following commands to instal MySQL:

 ```sh
 sudo apt-get update